drawpile/drawpile.github.io/help/server/dedicatedserver.markdown

 The above does the following things:

 * Creates a container named `drawpile-server` from the `drawpile-srv:2.2` image pulled from Docker Hub and runs it in the background
 * Publishes port 27750 on all network interfaces and 27780 (the admin API) on loopback only
 * Mounts the named volume `dpsessions` at `/home/drawpile` inside the container.
 This allows hibernated sessions to live through container restarts
 * Automatically restarts the container if if shuts down
 * Enables file backed sessions, database configuration and web admin API
 * The web admin API is limited to connections from localhost by publishing it only to 127.0.0.1.
 Inside the container, the `all` access mode must be used.

 ## Using systemd

 Drawpile server can be started in two ways using systemd.
 The server can be started directly with `systemctl start drawpile-srv` or by socket activation using `systemctl start drawpile-srv.socket`.
 When socket activation is used, the server is started on-demand when the first client connects.
 Note that when using SA, the `--port` and `--listen` parameters are ignored.
 The listening address is configured in the `drawpile-srv.socket` unit file.
+The first socket provided is the TCP port, the second one is the web admin port, the third is the WebSocket port.

 Use `systemctl enable drawpile-srv` or `systemctl enable drawpile-srv.socket` to automatically start the server on boot.